 You are also eligible as a household contact whether or not your household member recently diagnosed with COVID-19 is in the study.
 You may not be COVID-19 positive to be in this group.

 Participants are asked to:

 - Take the vitamin D or placebo study capsules every day for 28 days: 3 capsules a day on Day 1 (the day you receive your study supplies) and on Day 2; and then 1 capsule a day on Days 3 through 28.
 Each capsule contains 3,200 IU of vitamin D;

-- Provide 2 at-home blood samples by fingerprick: 1 on the day you receive your study supplies and before you begin taking the study pills and 1 at any point during Days 25 through Day 28 (all supplies for this are provided);
+- Provide 2 at-home blood samples by fingerprick: 1 on the day you receive your study supplies and before you begin taking the study pills and 1 during the trial (all supplies for this are provided);

 - Complete a very brief, online questionnaire regarding the start of the trial in the middle of week 1;